Abbots Oak

-There is a public house here called The Bull's Head, which claims the distinction of being the highest public house in Leicestershire, at 787 ft above sea level.
+The Bull's Head public house, claims the distinction of being the highest public house in Leicestershire, at 787 ft above sea level.

 The hamlet also contains the Abbots Oak Country House, which is a Grade II listed building.
 The house is built of Charnwood granite and has an imposing tower with a fine wooden staircase; its listing description ascribes a mid-nineteenth century origin.